ShikharSundriyal/DataStructureAlgorithms/Arrays-Strings-Level-2/Readme.md

     - We will need a new platform if the the arrival time of current train is less than the departure time of a train .
     - Incase the arrival time of current train is greater than the departure time of train then number of platform required will be one less
     - Here we are only interested to know at a particular time how many trains are coming in parallel those many minimum number of platforms will be required.
+    - Here we can think of as how many max trains are coming at a particular time instance for example
+        - train1 comes at 7 goes at 11 -> maxtrains at 7 o clock is 1
+        - train2 comes at 8 goes at 1 -> maxtrains at 8 0 clock is 2 as 7 0 clock hasnt left yet
+        - train3 comes at 9 goes as 1:20 -> maxtrains at 9 o clock is 3 as nor train1 nor train2 have left
+        - train4 comes at 12 goes at 1:30 -> maxtrains at 12 is 3-1 as train1 has left (train 4 coming will be taken care in next iteration where arrival[i] will become greater than departure of j which means another train has come)

 <details><summary>Code</summary>
 <p>